DataDog/hiring-engineers/answers.md

 GRANT SELECT ON performance_schema.* TO 'datadog'@'localhost';
 ```

-Now that the database is ready to accept a user authenticated as "datadog", the Datadog Agent itself needs the integration, that is needs to know how to connect to the MySQL database.
+Now that the database is ready to accept a user authentication as "datadog", the Datadog Agent itself needs the integration, that needs to know how to connect to the MySQL database.
 As stated before, the database is running locally, therefore the integration will point to MySQL running on "localhost" listening on its default port which is 3306.

 Datadog Agent relies on a specific folder to read all its integration points.
 By default the folder with all the configuration is located at the following path: ```/etc/datadog-agent/conf.d```
 For MySQL there is the subfolder ```mysql.d``` which contains the configuration file.